fachwerk-dev/create-fachwerk/slides/slides.md

 #### Local styles

-To style the the _current slide_, add `class:` to the metadata with Tailwind classes.
+To style the the _current_ slide, add `class:` to the metadata with Tailwind classes.

 Here's how to make the background yellow using [color classes](https://tailwindcss.com/docs/background-color):